28 Apr When Should I Call an Emergency Dentist?

 There are a number of things you can do, however, to aid your dentist in providing the optimal treatment of your situation.

 – A knocked-out tooth: It is imperative that you act quickly.
 Rinse the tooth gently.
 Reinsert the tooth in the socket if you can.
 If not, place it in a dish containing milk; this may help to save your tooth.
-Take the tooth to your dental professional (if you respond quickly enough, there’s a good chance the tooth can be retained).
+Take the tooth to your dentist (if you respond quickly enough, there’s a good chance the tooth can be retained).

 – Chipped teeth: Rinse out your mouth with salted water, and ice your face to aid with swelling.
 Go to your dentist as soon as possible.